 (5) The Director General may require any information provided with an application to be verified by a statutory declaration.

-[Section 30K inserted by No. 29 of 2016 s.
+[Section 30K inserted: No. 29 of 2016 s.
 6.]

 30L.
 Requirement to grant application for adjustment assistance grant

 The Director General must, by notice in writing, grant an application for an adjustment assistance grant in respect of taxi plates if satisfied that —